Why should I book with Stacey Gillin Photography?

 When and where do newborn sessions take place?

-Newborn sessions typically take place 6-14 days after birth, and are scheduled on weekday mornings.
-All newborn sessions take place in my Gettysburg studio.
+Newborn sessions typically take place 6-18 days after birth, though it is possible to accomplish a newborn session with babies up to around 4 weeks old depending on several factors.
+Sessions are scheduled on weekday mornings and take place in my Gettysburg studio.

 Should I bring anything to a newborn session?